 Reductions to Loan Forgiveness Amount

 Section 1106 of the CARES Act requires certain reductions to a borrower’s loan forgiveness amount based on reductions in full-time equivalent employees or employee salaries and wages during the covered period.
 Our earlier blog articles explain in much greater detail the methods by which the loan forgiveness amount is reduced as a result of these types of reductions.
-In general terms, the loan forgiveness amount is multiplied by a fraction, the numerator of which is the average FTE employees per month during the covered period, the numerator of which is the average FTE employees per month during one of two reference periods, either February 15, 2019 through June 30, 2019, or January 1, 2020 through February 29, 2020.
+In general terms, the loan forgiveness amount is multiplied by a fraction, the numerator of which is the average FTE employees per month during the covered period, and the denominator of which is the average FTE employees per month during one of two reference periods, either February 15, 2019 through June 30, 2019, or January 1, 2020 through February 29, 2020.
 For example, if the pre-disaster headcount was 100 and the covered period headcount was 50, the loan forgiveness amount would be reduced by 50%.

 The CARES Act and the Flexibility Act and subsequent SBA rules have provided some potential relief from such reductions.
 I refer to the relief granted under the CARES Act as the “Restoration Relief.”